 What is Adobong Puti?

-Adobong Puti, which translates to "White Adobo," is derived from the Spanish word "adobar," which means to marinate.
-It is made with pork or chicken and white vinegar for a lighter color and a tangy, savory flavor.
+Adobong Puti, or "White Adobo," gets its name from the Spanish word "adobar," which means to marinate or marinade.
+Unlike the classic Filipino chicken adobo recipe, it is made with vinegar for a lighter color and a tangy, savory flavor.

 Ingredients you'll need